-My research and teaching brings social anthropology to bear on contemporary problems, projects and technologies of ‘development’.
-Details of my current research can be found below.
+My research and teaching brings social anthropology to bear on problems, projects and technologies of ‘development’.
+Details of my research can be found below.
 I joined the University of Edinburgh in 2011 with a regional specialisation in South Asia and am Deputy Director of the University of Edinburgh's Global Development Academy.
 I have carried out ethnographic fieldwork in India, Papua New Guinea and Scotland with support from the Leverhulme Trust, the Economic and Social Research Council, and the Royal Anthropological Institute, among others.

 Infrastructure: From a focus on large-scale industrial development projects like India’s Special Economic Zones to a focus on technologies for energy generation and storage in places where there is no electricity grid, one strand of my research has involved an engagement with the social and material relationships that constitute infrastructure.
 I am currently co-investigator on an ESRC funded research project ‘Off the Grid: Relational Infrastructures for Fragile Futures’ (2013-15) that looks comparatively at infrastructures for energy and health in parts of rural India, Papua New Guinea and Scotland (www.lifeoffthegrid.net).

 Business and Development: A second strand of my research has focused on the role of transnational corporations and social enterprises as agents of development.
 From a focus on corporate social responsibility programmes to the role of the private sector in delivering goods and services to the global poor my research explores the moralities and social relationships that are shaped and articulated by market based approaches to development.
 I am co-founder of the Centre for New Economies of Development and lead the ESRC’s Seminar Series, ‘Doing Good by Doing Well: Capitalism, Humanitarianism and International Development’ (2014-2017).